AdalegGIT/WebDev2021-classCode/Topic4::Intro_to_Prog/README.md

   * `false`
   * `nil` also evaluates to **false** in Ruby

-### Symbols
-  * Symbols represent names without values
-  * They're often used to refer to other named objects

 ## Variables
 Allow us to give data a name and remember its value for use later in our program